Provisional All-Russian Government: Kolchak coup d'etat

 The Directory coup occurred on the night of 17 November 1918, when Krasilnikov's detachment burst onto a meeting of Avksentiev, Zenzinov, Rakov, Gendelman, three delegates from the Archangel Government, and Assistant Minister of the Interior Rogovsky.
 All of them were members of the Socialist-Revolutionary Party.
 Krasilnikov arrested Avksentiev and Zenzinov.
 On 18 November, Premier Vologodosky called a meeting of the Cabinet, and soon there was general agreement the only solution to the political crisis was a personal dictatorship.
 Kolchak assumed the title of Supreme Ruler, "Commander-in-chief of all the land and naval forces of Russia."
 Avksentiev, Zenzinov, and Argunov were deported to Paris.
 Boldyrev also left the country.

 The Council of Ministers came to the conclusion about the need for "the complete concentration of military and civil power in the hands of one person with an authoritative name in the military and public circles."
 It was decided in principle “to transfer temporarily the exercise of supreme power to one person, based on the assistance of the Council of Ministers, assigning to such a person the name of the Supreme Ruler", after which "the Regulations on the temporary structure of state power in Russia" (the so-called Constitution of November 18) was developed and adopted, which established the procedure for the relationship of the Council of Ministers and the Supreme Ruler.

+The next morning, The Council of Ministers met after the arrest of the Social Revolutionaries, the ministers decided on the need to assume full supreme power and then transfer it to an elected person who would lead on the principles of unity of command.
+The election was held on a secret ballot using closed notes and Admiral Alexander Kolchak was chosen.

 Kolchak issued the following appeal to the population:

 Included among Kolchak's ministers was former prominent Tsarist minister Sergey Sazonov, who would represent the government at the Paris Peace Conference.

 A new Russian government was formed, in which nearly all of the member of the Directory's Council of Ministers retained their offices.
 It operated until January 4, 1920.